 14.1 In the event of conflict between this DPA and the Terms and Conditions, this DPA prevails on data protection matters.

-15.1 Tradevoice may update this DPA from time to time to reflect changes in the law, in Sub-processors, or in the Service.
+15.1 Tradevoice may update this DPA to reflect changes in the law, in Sub-processors, or in the Service.
 For material changes affecting Customer rights, Tradevoice will give at least 30 days' notice.

-16.1 This DPA is governed by the laws of England and Wales and is subject to the exclusive jurisdiction of the courts of England and Wales, in line with the Terms and Conditions.
+16.1 This DPA is governed by the laws of England and Wales and is subject to the exclusive jurisdiction of the courts of England and Wales.

 Email: [email protected]